 Eating disorders do not discriminate based on gender and neither should their treatment.

 We believe that every person, regardless of gender, should have equal access to the care they need and deserve.
 Here at Walden Behavioral Care, we are passionate about providing personalized treatment that is catered to you.
 Our compassionate and affirming care team recognize that no one eating disorder journey is the same, and your treatment should reflect that.
-In welcoming diverse populations into our care, you will have the opportunity to interact with people who have been where you are and who share similar experiences.
+In welcoming all people into our care environments, you will have the opportunity to interact with people who have been where you are and who share similar experiences.

 While impacting individuals of all genders, eating disorders are more commonly seen in women.
 Approximately 20 million females of all ages in America currently live with an eating disorder and while most cases originate in adolescence or early adulthood, eating disorders are becoming increasingly common among older women.